live-keys/livekeys/doc/pages/running.md

-# Running Live CV
+# Running Livekeys

-Once Live CV has installed, the following window should appear when running the application:
+Once Livekeys has installed, the following window should appear when running the application:

 ![](images/startscreen.jpg)